 A person or business needs to meet all the requirements for tax returns before filling the VAT return by filling the form.
 The form needs to be filled at the FTA portal online.

-When are businesses required to file VAT return?
+When do businesses need to file VAT returns?

-Taxable businesses need to file for VAT return within 28 days of the end of tax period.
+Taxable businesses need to file for VAT returns within 28 days of the end of the tax period.
 The tax period defined for each type of business is different and according to the VAT that needs to be paid.

-VAT return needs to be filled quarterly for businesses that have below AED150 million turn over per annum VAT return needs to be filled monthly for businesses that have AED150 million or above turn over per annum The FTA can allot a different tax period according to it’s choice for a certain typw of business.
+VAT return needs to be filled quarterly for businesses that have below AED150 million turn over per annum VAT return needs to be filled monthly for businesses that have AED150 million or above turn over per annum The FTA can allot a different tax period according to its choice for a certain type of business.

 Not being able to file the VAT in a given time period is an offense and can lead to heavy penalties.